kavitaj11/expressBookReviews/README.md

 Hint: Filter & delete the reviews based on the session username, so that a user can delete only his/her reviews and not other users’.

-Test the output on Postman.

 Improving the scope of Tasks 1-4 using Promises or Async-Await You will now use Promise callbacks or Async-Await functions for doing the same functionality which we covered synchronously in Tasks 1-4.

-Note: Please take a screenshot of your code implementation using either async/await or Promises for Tasks 10-13.
-This screenshot will be used for peer review submission.

 Task 10:
 Add the code for getting the list of books available in the shop (done in Task 1) using Promise callbacks or async-await with Axios.